Starwalt-Fintech/Financial-Freedom-/README.md

 1.Marry a financially right person

-2.save and invest 50% of your salary increment
+2.Save and invest 50% of your salary increment

-3.You must have insurance
+3.You must have insurance-to protect your money

 4.Dont under estimate the cost of ownership house and car are liabilities